kchauhan-17/SMART-HOME-with-ESP32-ANEDYA-IOT-CLOUD/README.md

 ## **Hardware Components:**
--ESP32 board;
+- ESP32 board;
--DHT11 sensor;
+- DHT11 sensor;
--2 LEDs;
+- 2 LEDs;
--Resistors (appropriate values for LEDs, typically 220Ω) (optinal); -Breadboard and jumper wires;
+- Resistors (appropriate values for LEDs, typically 220Ω) (optinal);
+- Breadboard and jumper wires;

 ## **Connection Details:**
--DHT11 Sensor: Data to D5, VCC to 3.3V, GND to GND.;
+- DHT11 Sensor: Data to D5, VCC to 3.3V, GND to GND.;
--LED1: Anode to D4 through a resistor, Cathode to GND.;
+- LED1: Anode to D4 through a resistor, Cathode to GND.;
--LED2: Anode to D18 through a resistor, Cathode to GND.
+- LED2: Anode to D18 through a resistor, Cathode to GND.

-##**📊 Data evaluation template**
+## **📊 Data evaluation template**
 A simple Streamlit app showing how to evaluate and annotate data, using dataframes and charts.

 Open in Streamlit